colinhemphill/nextjs-resume/README.md

 ### Modify Custom Config

 Open the project in favorite editor, and open up the `edit-me/config/` folder at the root.
-Here you will find a couple of placeholder images that you can swap out if you want.
-You can also edit the `resumeConfig.ts` to meet your needs.
+You can edit the `resumeConfig.ts` file to meet your needs.
 The config file contains the following constants that will be used throughout the project (these are typed to provide appropriate autocomplete and error checking):

 - `accentColor`: `AccentColor`.
 The name of an accent palette from [Radix UI Colors](https://www.radix-ui.com/docs/colors/palette-composition/the-scales#colors).
 If using a standard color, the contrasting text color will be white, and if using a bright color, the contrasting text color will be black.
 - `neutralColor`: `NeutralColor`.
 The name of a neutral palette from [Radix UI Grays](https://www.radix-ui.com/docs/colors/palette-composition/the-scales#grays).